 A journey of discovery

 Thankfully, most of us know about disasters and conflicts only from newspapers and TV.
 Such events occur elsewhere in the world, far away.
-In its museum, Humanity House brings them nearer.
-Embark on a journey through the museum and see, hear and experience personally what it must feel like to have to survive in an area affected by conflict or disaster.
+In its museum, Humanity House brought them nearer.
+During the journey through the museum you could see, hear and experience personally what it must feel like to have to survive in an area affected by conflict or disaster.

-It’s an impressive journey on which you imagine the unimaginable.
+It was an impressive journey on which you could imagine the unimaginable.
 It’s as if you find yourself in the place of a refugee.

 Get to know 8 refugees very well

-After this journey, you can meet – virtually – eight remarkable people, all with remarkable stories of their escape from war or conflict.
-Watch and listen to the stories of Yvonne, Bruce, Shaza, Aiham, Ram, Akhrat, Desbele and Lidija, and ask them anything you want.
-Do you want to take action and help create a more peaceful world?
-Then find inspiration in our Do-It-Yourself space.
+After this journey, you had the opportunity meet – virtually – eight remarkable people, all with remarkable stories of their escape from war or conflict.
+You could watch and listen to the stories of Yvonne, Bruce, Shaza, Aiham, Ram, Akhrat, Desbele and Lidija, and ask them anything you want.

 More than a museum

-The Humanity House is more than a museum.
-It is also a platform for staging live-interviews, debates, exhibitions, events & festivals, film screenings and other activities.
+The Humanity House was more than a museum.
+It was also a platform for staging live-interviews, debates, exhibitions, events & festivals, film screenings and other activities.
 See our calendar for all activities.
-We also offer educational programmes for schools to raise awareness and stimulate discussion about themes such as relief aid, war, disasters and refugees.
-Special masterclasses are also available for students.
+We also offered educational programmes for schools to raise awareness and stimulate discussion about themes such as relief aid, war, disasters and refugees.